 A repeated emphasis throughout Old and New Testaments is that the compassion we undeserving sinners receive from our gracious God obligates us to show the same kind of compassion to the undeserving people around us.
 Not only should our compassion be given without consideration of how deserving the recipient is , but also our feelings should be expressed in actions.

 O Father God, forgive me for my hard heart, critical spirit, and smugness.
 Help me to see people as You see them — struggling, helpless, clueless, desperate.
 Move me to do for them what You might do, were You still now here in the flesh.
-Help me to meet their deepest need of the moment, certainly pointing them to You, the Fountain of Life, and perhaps meeting some physical or emotional need, as well.
+Help me to meet their deepest need of the moment, confidently pointing them to You, the Fountain of Life, and perhaps meeting some physical or emotional need, as well.